|ESHA 2022 SCHOOL VISITS|

 Following the completion of the School Visit, participants will have the opportunity to visit some of the most remarkable sites not only of Cyprus but of Europe.
 The guided tour will include visits to the following sites: Choirokoitia: The archaeological site of Choirokoitia is a remarkably well-preserved settlement from the Neolithic Age that has been listed as a UNESCO World Heritage Site since 1998.
 Remains from all phases of the Neolithic Age are evident in the settlement, and provide an insight of living conditions in the region during prehistoric times, as well as how the Neolithic culture was spread throughout the region.
 Church of St. Lazarus: The church of Αgios Lazaros as well as the Εcclesiastical Museum constitute two of the most significant monuments of Cyprus.
 The church of Agios Lazaros is one of the most remarkable examples of Byzantine architecture in Cyprus and lies over the tomb of the saint.
 Free time to walk through ‘Foinikoudes’, Larnaka’s most famous promenade.
 A 600-metre long stretch that combines coast, entertainment and culture along its palm tree lined length.
 The distinctive, towering palm trees were planted in the 1920s and have become a landmark in the city, with the strip attracting large crowds both day and night.
 Lunch will be offered at a local tavern.

 Following the completion of the School Visit, participants will have the opportunity to enjoy a guided tour to one of the most popular holiday resorts of the island.
 This guided tour will include visits to the following sites: Famagusta Viewpoint: Near Deryneia Village, there’s the Famagusta Viewpoint (also known as the Cultural Center of the Occupied Famagusta).
-Visitors are able to view Northern Cyprus, as well as the abandoned city of Varosha, which is sometimes called Famagusta.
-Before 1974, Varosha was considered the most popular tourist destination in Cyprus.
+Visitors are able to view the occupied area, as well as Famagusta.
+Before 1974, Famagusta was considered the most popular tourist destination in Cyprus.
 Agia Napa: The region of Ammochostos (Famagusta), with its scenic landscapes, comprises one of the main holiday resorts Agia Napa, the once-tiny villages have seen their popularity and boundaries expand into bustling resorts that continue to attract visitors in their droves.
 Medieval Monastery of Agia Napa: The charming Medieval Monastery of Agia Napa stands in the middle of the village and was built in the form of a Medieval Castle around 1500 AD.
 Lunch will be offered at a local tavern and free time to shop at the local souvenir shops.

 Following the completion of the School Visit, participants will have the opportunity to visit some remarkable historical sites.
 This guided tour will include visits to the following sites: Paphos Mosaics: Visitors to this magical place are rewarded with the exceptional ancient remains of Roman villas, theatres and other public buildings, Medieval fortresses, and tombs of singular archaeological and historic value.
 When one gets in the archaeological site, there’s an extra treat with some of Europe’s most beautiful mosaics, which decorate the rich Roman houses and depict scenes from Greek mythology and everyday life.
 Agios Neofytos Monastery: The ecclesiastical museum at the monastery of Agios Neophytos exhibits a variety of valuable relics, including important icons and other religious artefacts.
 Free time for a stroll by the Paphos Castle (Medieval Fort) which stands grandly at the west end of the town’s harbour.
 Lunch will be offered at a local tavern.